 China, formally The People's Republic of China, is an East Asian nation.
 It is the most populated country in the world, with more than 1.35 billion inhabitants, and one of the most ancient civilizations in the world.

-It is bordered by 14 countries, namely Russia to the northeast, India and Pakistan to the south, Vietnam to the southeast and Afghanistan to the west.
+It is bordered by 14 countries, namely Russia to the northeast, India, and Pakistan to the south, Vietnam to the southeast, and Afghanistan to the west.

 The coastline is 14,500 kilometers long.
-China faces the Pacific Ocean and it is bathed by the Bohai, Yellow, South Asian and East Asian seas.
+China faces the Pacific Ocean, and it is bathed by the Bohai, Yellow, South Asian, and East Asian seas.

 The average temperatures in the capital, Beijing, vary between -3.7 °C in January and 26.2 °C in July.

-The rainy season occurs between May and September, due to the southeast and southwest monsoons.
+The rainy season occurs between May and September due to the southeast and southwest monsoons.
 Rain falls with more intensity in the southeast regions.

 The southeast coast is also usually exposed to typhoons between July and September.

 The first professional surfing events may be new, but the quality of the waves has been in the country ever since.

 Hainan Island is undoubtedly the capital of surfing in China.
 Today, Wanning attracts hundreds of surf tourists every week.

-In this strip, there are great surf spots for the winter season: Shimei Bay, the famous Riyue Bay, Ho-Hai Beach and "Matos".
+In this strip, there are great surf spots for the winter season: Shimei Bay, the famous Riyue Bay, Ho-Hai Beach, and "Matos."

-The surf spots of Sanya Bay, Dadonghai Bay, Yalong Bay and "One Man Left" could easily be surfed near Sanya.
+The surf spots of Sanya Bay, Dadonghai Bay, Yalong Bay, and "One Man Left" could easily be surfed near Sanya.

-If you want to surf down the river, from the Hangzhou Bay almost 30 miles past the city of Hangzhou, you need permission from the local authorities.
+If you want to surf down the river from Hangzhou Bay, almost 30 miles past the city of Hangzhou, you need permission from the local authorities.